 Arrive at the south entrance on Tsing Yi Road West

-Tsing Yi Nature Trail ends on Tsing Yi Road West, the south entrance if you hike the trail from south to north.
-There is an archway indicating the route.
+Tsing Yi Nature Trail ends on Tsing Yi Road West at the south entrance.
+There is an archway indicating the entry point to the trail.

-And this is the final destination of this hike.
+This is end of the hike.
 You can walk north on Tsing Yi Road West and take one of the buses (279X and 86E) back to Tsing Yi MTR Station.
+The bus ride takes 6 minutes (every 10-30 minutes) and costs $5.10HKD (use Octopus card).

-Or start hiking Tsing Yi Sam Chi Heung, a more challenging trail on Tsing Yi Island.
+Or you can start the Tsing Yi Sam Chi Heung hike.
 The trail entrance is across the road on Tsing Yi Road West.

 I highly suggest doing both hikes on the same day.
 Both hikes will take a total of 5 hours.